airbus-cyber/iris-httpsend-module/notes/study_for_issue_252.md

     * method is_user_authenticated, to check is the user is already authenticated
     * used in the definition of annotations api_login_required, ac_case_requires, ac_socket_requires, ac_requires, ac_api_case_requires and ac_api_requires
 * app.datamgmt.manage.manage_users_db: user management in database, in particular it provides method create_user
-* app.models.authorization contains the User database definition, field user is the login (Unique), field name is the displayed name (not Unique), email, uuid, api_key and external_key fields are Unique too, id is the primary key (so necessarily unique too)
+* app.models.authorization contains the User database definition, field user is the login (Unique), field name is the displayed name (not Unique), email (Unique), uuid, api_key and external_key fields are Unique too, id is the primary key (so necessarily unique too)

 ## User creation and update
 * User creation (calls to method create_user) is performed in two places: user creation endpoint /manage/users/add (app.blueprints.manage.manage_users.add_user) and in case of automatic ldap user provisioning (app.iris_engine.access_control.ldap_handler)